nhsconnect/national-authentication/pages/Implementation/ImpGuide_ASPExample.md

 ```

-To implement the Protected view which will kick off the authentication process, add a new action to the HomeController.
-Notice the Authorize attribute which will start the OIDC flow.
+To implement the `Protected` view which will kick off the authentication process, add a new action to the `HomeController`.
+Notice the `Authorize` attribute which will start the OIDC flow.

 ```sh
 // The Authorize attribute requires the user to be authenticated and will